![]() |

 ACL'04 Program Co-Chair

-Chair of Evaluation, Meritorious Service Award, DARPA Communicator.
+Chair of valuation, Meritorious Service Award.
+DARPA Communicator.

 AT&T Student Mentoring Award, 2000